How to start travel blog? Have you ever thought about it? I bet you did many times?

 The way it works is, you provide them with your unique content, and they will give you 1 or 2 backlinks to your website.
 Backlinks are super important to build your domain authority and also another way to bring some traffic to your website.

-This is my sample guest post I created for myrigadventures: 11 Best Kimberley Attractions.
+This is the sample guest post I created for myrigadventures: 11 Best Kimberley Attractions.

 Guest posting can be time-consuming, but it is one of the best ways to create a healthy backlink to your website.

 Infographic is a collection of charts, labels, images and text that summarise a topic.
 A sample infographic related to this post could be “How to start a travel blog”, which visually shows step by step how to do it.

 Another great infographic option is a custom map.
 I used that for my Bungle Bungles post.
 I created a sample map based on Google Maps and edited it in a free graphical program Gimp.
 It was not much work at all.

 Then, I approached some website owners, saying: “I just created this nice, custom Bungle Bungles map.
 If you want to add it to your website, use this embedded code with a link to my website”.
 As simple as that.
 After that, a few bloggers decided to add it to their website (https://www.aussietowns.com.au/town/bungle-bungles-wa)